 Amchitka Island, in the Aleutian Islands of Alaska, was used for the underground testing of nuclear weapons from 1965 to 1971.
-Projects Long Shot, Milrow and Cannikin tested warheads with yields of 70, 1000 and 5000 kilotons respectively.
+Projects Long Shot, Milrow and Cannikin tested warheads with approximate yields of 70, 1000 and 5000 kilotons respectively.
 Since the test program concluded, there have been concerns about the possible release of radionuclides into the marine environment.
 The hydrogeology of small islands such as Amchitka is characterized by a layer of freshwater overlying a saltwater layer.
 The freshwater is derived from rainfall and discharges offshore.
 The salt water is typically stagnant and a dynamic balance determines the location of the fresh to saltwater interface.
-Often the change from fresh to saltwater takes place over a broad transition zone.
+The change from fresh to saltwater typically takes place over a broad transition zone.

 Hydrogeological modeling of this type of groundwater system has provided estimates of the timing and quantities of radionuclides that could be released from the test sites on Amchitka Island.
 A key parameter in this modeling is the depth of the fresh to salt water transition.
 However, there is very little data available to constrain hydrogeological models of Amchitka Island.
-Deep salinity measurements were only made in a few boreholes prior to the underground explosions.
+Deep salinity measurements were made in a few boreholes prior to the underground explosions.
 Remote sensing of subsurface electrical resistivity is a complementary technique for mapping the salinity and porosity of the subsurface.
 This can be achieved using electromagnetic exploration methods, such as magnetotellurics (MT).
 The MT method uses naturally occurring radio waves with frequencies 1000-0.001 Hz to determine the resistivity of the Earth.

 During the 2004 CRESP Amchitka Island Expedition, magnetotelluric data were collected on profiles that passed through each of the three test sites.
 After processing and inverting the MT data, two-dimensional models of subsurface electrical resistivity were derived.
 These showed that a pattern of increasing, decreasing and increasing resistivity was observed at each test site on Amchitka Island.
-The depth at which resistivity begins to decrease corresponds to the top of the transition zone as the salinity increases.
-The deeper increase in resistivity corresponds to the base of the transition zone (TZ), as salinity remains constant and the decreasing porosity causes a rise in resistivity.
+The depth at which resistivity begins to decrease corresponds approximately to the top of the transition zone as the salinity increases.
+The deeper increase in resistivity approximates the base of the transition zone (TZ), as salinity remains constant and the decreasing porosity causes a rise in resistivity.
 The following depths were derived from the resistivity models, and uncertainties were estimated in some parameters.

-Shot Salinity at Top of Base of TZ Base of TZ Base of TZ depth shot (g/litre) ΤZ Best estimate Upper limit Lower limit Milrow 1200 20 900 m 1600 m 1400 m 2100 m Long Shot 700 15 600 m 1700 m 1500 m 2100 m Cannikin 1700 5-10 900 m 2500 m 2000 m 2700 m
+Shot Salinity at Top of Top of TZ Base of Base of TZ

+depth(m) shot (g/l) TZ(m) Possible range(m) TZ(m) Possible range(m)

+Milrow 1200 20 900 800-1100 1700 1500-2100

+Long Shot 700 10 600 500-1000 1700 1500-2000

+Cannikin 1700 5 900 800-1000 2500 2000-2700